What monitoring 58K agent skills taught us about the ecosystem

 What this means for teams deploying agents

-1. Treat MCP server selection like vendor selection.
-Don't just evaluate functionality — evaluate maintenance, security posture, update history, and scope.
+Treat MCP server selection like vendor selection.
+Don't just evaluate functionality.
+Evaluate maintenance, security posture, update history, and scope.
 This is a dependency with autonomous access to your systems.

-3. Monitor continuously.
+Monitor continuously.
 The ecosystem changes daily.
 What was safe last week might not be safe today.
-This is exactly why we built Aguara Watch — to provide that continuous visibility.
+This is exactly why we built Aguara Watch: to provide that continuous visibility.

 The bigger picture

-The teams and communities that established security norms early in those ecosystems — npm audit, Google Play Protect, App Store review — shaped how millions of developers work today.
+The teams and communities that established security norms early in those ecosystems (npm audit, Google Play Protect, App Store review, PyPI malware detection) shaped how millions of developers work today.

 We have the same opportunity with AI agents.
-The monitoring infrastructure we build now, the security patterns we establish, the community norms we set — these will define how the agent ecosystem operates for years to come.
+The monitoring infrastructure and security patterns we establish now will define how the agent ecosystem operates for years.

 That's why we keep watching.
 And building.